yasen-yankov/ios-docs/Calendar/getting-started.md

     #import <TelerikUI/TelerikUI.h>

+Note that starting with Xcode 6 Apple doesn't generate the precompiled headers file automatically.
+That is why you should add references to Foundation and UIKit frameworks before importing TelerikUI:

+    #import <Foundation/Foundation.h>
+    #import <UIKit/UIKit.h>

 If you are writing Swift, add the same line in your bridging header.

 Type the following code in <code>viewDidLoad</code> method: